The A_f condition and relative conormal spaces for functions with non-vanishing derivative: Introduction

-The $A_f$ condition is a relative stratification condition defined by Thom, for the study of functions and mappings on stratified sets.
-It plays an important role in Thom's second isotopy theorem, and providing a transversality condition in the development of the Milnor fibration.
+We apply Thm.\ \ref{conormal fiber} to the numerical characterization of Thom's $A_f$ condition (see \cite{Thom}), which is a relative stratification condition for the study of functions and mappings on stratified sets.
+It plays an important role in Thom's second isotopy theorem, and provides a transversality condition in the development of the Milnor fibration.